1960 Penny Value (2026 Guide): Errors List, “D” & No Mint Mark Worth

 Also Read: Lincoln Wheat Penny Value (1909-1958)

 The year 1960 began with promise at the U.S. Mint, following the successful debut of Frank Gasparro’s Lincoln Memorial reverse design in 1959.
-However, what started as routine production quickly evolved into one of numismatics’ most intriguing manufacturing stories.
+Gasparro, an assistant engraver at the Mint who had never actually visited the Lincoln Memorial in person, won an internal competition among Mint engravers to design the new reverse.

-By February 1960, a critical issue emerged.
-The US Mint discovered that the die they were using was subject to breakage, particularly on the “0” on the date of 1960.
-This technical problem forced Philadelphia to halt production entirely.
+This technical problem forced Philadelphia to halt production entirely in February.
 No pennies were struck in February, presumably while the Mint fixed the problems associated with the small-date dies, while Denver continued operations with mixed production runs.

 The solution came swiftly but created lasting collector interest.
-The US Mint created a new die with a bigger date to ensure the error would not happen again.
-The pennies made in those months, and thereafter, were all of the large-date variety.
+The U.S. Mint created a new die with a bigger date to ensure the error would not happen again, and all pennies struck after that change were of the large-date variety.

-Therefore, this 1960 mid-year design change inadvertently created the Philadelphia small date penny with the one of lowest mintage of any regular-issue U.S. coin since the 1938-D half dollar, cementing 1960’s place in numismatic history as a year of both challenge and collector opportunity.
+This 1960 mid-year design change inadvertently created the Philadelphia small date penny with one of the lowest mintages of any regular-issue U.S. coin since the 1938-D half dollar, cementing 1960’s place in numismatic history as a year of both challenge and collector opportunity.

 Also Read: Top 100 Rarest Pennies Worth Money (1787 – Present)